Distributed Systems Software

 This illustrates why a validator connection must be carefully correlated with the correct authentication instance, which is the purpose of the passcode.

 The simplest solution is to disallow more than one authentication transaction at a time at a particular interface for a particular username.
 This results in a one-to-one correspondence between an authentication transaction and the validator connection.
 In situations where it is unlikely that more than one sign on to an account should occur at the same time, this is a reasonable restriction.

-Perhaps a better solution, which avoids the restriction, is to add a passcode to the protocol.
+By adding a passcode to the protocol, the restriction can be avoided.
 The system interface (via the demultiplexor component) checks that the validator authenticates correctly for the given username.
 The passcode is sent by the validator as part of its initial message and also incorporated in the validator's proof of identity sent to the system interface during the M-AUTH protocol.
 If the proof is accepted, the system interface knows that the expected passcode was entered into the validator and that the validator has the identity information required for the user.
 This prevents the scenario above from succeeding, if Bob were to spy on Alice to steal her passcode, because Bob's authentication protocol will fail while Alice's succeeds.
 An attacker's ability to capture or guess a passcode does not therefore weaken TGMA.